-Like a roast goose ‘War of the Roses’ story, since the passing of founder Kam Shui Fai in 2004, his sons have been entwined in a bitter court battle for control of the business estimated at $1.5 – $2 billion and the future of Yung Kee is uncertain with rumours the restaurant may wind down.
+Like a roast goose ‘War of the Roses’ saga, since the passing of founder Kam Shui Fai in 2004, his sons have been entwined in a bitter court battle for control of the business estimated at $1.5 – $2 billion.
+The future of Yung Kee remains uncertain with rumours the restaurant may wind down.
 Bad business vibes aside, the goose is great.
 Dine at this icon whilst you still can.

 Booth style seating is available for families.
 Signature whole roasted goose costs $600 HKD ($300 HKD for half), menus are in billingual and cash or credit is accepted as payment.

 Kam’s Roast Goose

 Address: G/F, Po Wah Commercial Center, 226 Hennessy Road, Wan Chai.
 Open: Monday – Sunday 11:30am – 10:30pm.

 Splintering off from Yung Kee and the messy legal proceedings, the great grandsons of Yung King owner have created a modest shop selling Siu Mei with none other than Roast Goose as their speciality, the brother duo at Kam’s Roast Goose are doing a roaring trade.